salihah-rilvan/GovTech-DE-Assignment-Solution/Section2/Section2Doc.md

-I already have docker installed in my company previously and using WSL 2.
+I already have docker installed in my laptop previously and using WSL 2.

 I am using Ubuntu 20.04 for Windows.